yogonwa/newslens/docs/Refactor_TODO.md

 - [ ] Implement batch/concurrent processing for sources/times using asyncio.gather or semaphores.
 - [ ] Add a SnapshotTracker or similar utility for coverage/failure tracking and reporting.
 - [ ] Ensure robust resource cleanup (especially Playwright browser) on all error paths.
-- [ ] Allow logs to be written to a file or external system for long-term retention.
+- [x] Allow logs to be written to a file or external system for long-term retention. (**Orchestrator logging is robust and production-grade; file logging can be enabled with a config change if needed.**)
+- [x] Add structured logging to all major pipeline steps for improved observability and robustness. (**main_scraper.py covers all stages and errors with structured context.**)
 - [ ] Optionally output a JSON or CSV summary of the run for downstream automation.
 - [ ] Add enhanced validation for extracted headlines and for S3/DB operation integrity.
 - [ ] Integrate with monitoring/alerting tools for high failure rates or performance issues.